KPMcDonough49/dsc-phase-1-project/README.md

 * [The Numbers](https://www.the-numbers.com/): A film industry data website that tracks box office revenue in a systemic, algorithmic way.
 This data set was particularly useful for finding the relationship between production costs, domestic gross, and worldwide gross.

 ### Methods
-Descriptive analysis, keyword analysis based on trends Audience reception based on ratings and box office gross
+Descriptive analysis, keyword analysis based on trends.
+Audience reception based on ratings and box office gross

 ### Results